Hoolalaa/binance-quicktrade/README.md

 Download the program for your operating system from the [release page](https://github.com/rssnyder/binance-quicktrade/releases).

 Navigate to where you store the binary, and execute it.
 You should have a [binance API key](https://www.binance.com/en/support/faq/360002502072-How-to-create-API) ready to go.

+## Testing

+You should test the program before production use by using the [binance test api](https://academy.binance.com/en/articles/binance-api-series-pt-1-spot-trading-with-postman).
+You can pass the `-test` flag to enable use of the testnet

 ## Support